arif05khan/Comprehensive_Retail_Analytics_and_Forecasting_System/README.md

 How to Set It Up
 If you want to run this project locally, here’s how to get started.
 I’ve tested this on Windows, but it should work on other systems too with minor tweaks.

-Clone the Repository:
+Step 1: Clone the Repository
 git clone https://github.com/arif05khan/Comprehensive_Retail_Analytics_and_Forecasting_System.git
 cd Comprehensive_Retail_Analytics_and_Forecasting_System/Retail_Analytics_System

-Set Up a Virtual Environment:
-python -m venv venv
-venv\Scripts\activate  # On Windows
+Step 2: Set Up a Virtual Environment python -m venv venv venv\Scripts\activate  # On Windows

+Step 3: Install the Dependencies
-Install the Dependencies:I’ve included a requirements.txt file with all the packages you’ll need. pip install -r requirements.txt
+I’ve included a requirements.txt file with all the packages you’ll need. pip install -r requirements.txt

-Install CmdStan for Prophet:Prophet needs CmdStan for forecasting, so let’s set that up. python -m cmdstanpy.install_cmdstan --version 2.36.0
+Step 4: Install CmdStan for Prophet
+Prophet needs CmdStan for forecasting, so let’s set that up. python -m cmdstanpy.install_cmdstan --version 2.36.0

-Set the CMDSTAN Environment Variable:On Windows, you’ll need to tell Prophet where CmdStan is. set CMDSTAN=C:\Users\Arif Rasul Khan\.cmdstan\cmdstan-2.36.0
+Step 5: Set the CMDSTAN Environment Variable
+On Windows, you’ll need to tell Prophet where CmdStan is. set CMDSTAN=C:\Users\Arif Rasul Khan\.cmdstan\cmdstan-2.36.0

 Replace Arif Rasul Khan with your Windows username.

-Set Up the Database:I’ve included a script to create and populate the SQLite database. python setup_database.py
+Step 6: Set Up the Database
+I’ve included a script to create and populate the SQLite database. python setup_database.py

 You can also use the SQL files directly: